| At least 50 people from at least five EU states attended this session,

 Turkish woodcutters were brought in for emergency tree-felling work after

-a nation-wide storm – they worked in France under Turkish conditions for
+a nation-wide storm – they worked in France under Turkish conditions

 Turkish wages; and an agency (ALSTOM ?) which contracts labour for